White Lotus Foundation

-The White Lotus Foundation trains and certifies instructors of Yoga.
-It was founded in 1968 and is led by Ganga White, A practitioner of Hatha-Vinyasa Yoga.
+The White Lotus Foundation has trained and certified hundreds of instructors of Yoga until 2018.
+White Lotus was founded in 1968 and is led by Ganga White and Tracey Rich, both practitioners of Hatha-Flow Yoga, and the Yoga of Inquiry.

-Organization
+Organization, Public Service

 The Board of Trustees and Advisory Board feature many individuals prominent in their fields, including professor David G. White, Ph.D., doctor Hyla Cass, MD, and the musician/songwriter Sting.
-Sting wrote a foreword to White's book, titled Yoga Beyond Belief, in 2007.
+Sting wrote a foreword to White's book, Yoga Beyond Belief, in 2007.
+Yoga Beyond Belief has become a standard text for Yoga courses and Yoga teacher trainings around the world.